Kidlitosphere Conference 2014

 The Tsakopoulos Library Galleria is a beautiful meeting space, located in California’s State Capitol.
 We are finalizing details on a room block at a nearby hotel.
 Registration information and a call for session proposals will be published soon.
 While we do not have the final schedule yet, we are planning to have sessions starting mid-morning on Friday and going through Saturday, with evening events Friday and Saturday nights.

 We hope that you will mark October 10th and 11th on your calendar, and start thinking about how you would like to contribute to the conversation on children’s and young adult book blogging.
-The call for proposals is here.
-The deadline for proposal submission is August 1st.
+This year’s conference program is here.
 The conference registration form is here.
 The deadline for registration is September 19th.